Mala1180/PPS-22-satify/doc/report/1-methodology.md

 An important technical choice for the team has been Git Flow as a development workflow.
 During each Sprint, each member opens a Pull Request when a task is completed.
-In this way, he gets supervised from the other team member at any moment they thought right.
+In this way, he will get supervised from the other team members, and the code will be reviewed.
 Finally, at every Sprint Review, every open Pull Request is merged into the Develop branch.
-In order to prepare the release, a branch "Release/version" is created, and then merged into Develop and Main branches.
+In order to prepare the release, a branch "Release/<version>" is created, and then merged into Develop and Main branches.

 ## Testing